alterreal/prospect-annotator/README.md

 ## GitHub Pages

-The app is also available at: `https://alterreal.github.io/prospect-annotator/`
+The app is also available [here](https://alterreal.github.io/prospect-annotator/)

 ## Usage